Getting started with email marketing

 Check out our overview of automations and forms, then make duplicates of flows you used with your previous ESP and replace any forms associated with your last ESP.

-Stop sending email from previous email provider
+4. Stop sending email from previous email provider

 To maintain good deliverability and a positive sender reputation, determine a point in time when your business will stop collecting leads and sending emails with your previous ESP.
 Sending emails from two ESPs simultaneously can cause ongoing deliverability issues and permanently damage your business’ sending reputation.

-Warm your verified domain
+5. Warm your verified domain

-Follow the warming guidance in How to verify a sending domain.
+Sendlane strongly recommends that you begin sending only to your most engaged contacts.
+Follow the warming guidance in How to warm a verified domain.

 ⏭ Next steps